srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
+1. If Cloud Shell is not still open, then at the top of the Azure Portal, click on the **Cloud Shell** icon.
 When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.

+1. If Cloud Shell was already open and you are still connected to the Edge device, run `exit` to close the SSH session.

-1. Within the **Cloud Shell**, run the following command to download the **root CA** X.509 certificate for the Azure IoT Edge Gateway (AZ-220-VM-EDGEGW-_{YOUR-ID}_) virtual machine.
+1. Within the Cloud Shell, run the following command to download the root CA X.509 certificate for the Azure IoT Edge Gateway (AZ-220-VM-EDGEGW-_{YOUR-ID}_) virtual machine.

     ```bash
-    download certificates/certs/azure-iot-test-only.root.ca.cert.pem
+    download lab12/certs/azure-iot-test-only.root.ca.cert.pem
     ```

-    The Azure IoT Edge Gateway was configured (within the `/etc/iotedge/config.yaml` file) previously to use this **root CA** X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
+    The Azure IoT Edge Gateway was previously configured in the `/etc/iotedge/config.yaml` file to use this root CA X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
 This X.509 certificate will need to be copied to the downstream devices so they can use it to encrypt communications with the gateway.

-1. Copy the `azure-iot-test-only.root.ca.cert.pem` X.509 certificate file to the `/LabFiles/DownstreamDevice` directory where the source code for the downstream IoT device is located.
+1. Copy the `azure-iot-test-only.root.ca.cert.pem` X.509 certificate file to the `/Starter/DownstreamDevice` directory where the source code for the downstream IoT device is located.

+    > **Important**: Make sure the file has that exact name.
+It may have a different name (for example, with `(1)` added) from previous labs, so rename it after copying it if necessary.

-1. Open the `/LabFiles/DownstreamDevice` directory within **Visual studio Code**.
+1. Open the `/Starter/DownstreamDevice` directory in Visual Studio Code.

 1. Open the **SimulatedDevice.cs** source code file.

-1. Locate the declaration for the `s_connectionString` variable and replace the value placeholder with the **IoT Hub Connection String** for the **DownstreamDevice1** IoT Device.
+1. Locate the declaration for the `s_connectionString` variable and replace the value placeholder with the IoT Hub Connection String for the `DownstreamDevice1` IoT Device.

-1. Modify the **IoT Hub Connection String** to include the `GatewayHostName` property with the value set to the full **DNS name** for the IoT Edge Gateway Device (`AZ-220-VM-EDGEGW`).
+1. Modify `s_connectionString` to include the `GatewayHostName` property with the value set to the full DNS name for the IoT Edge Gateway Device (`AZ-220-VM-EDGEGW`).

     The Connection String will match the following format: